 It ever frustrated my wife, because she didn’t like all the clothes hanging around.
 When she was around seven months into the pregnancy, she told me that now she understood why I didn’t want my wet clothes directly in the laundry.
 She did sweat a lot more during pregnancy.
 I think she got a little idea what it is to sweat excessively.

-And lastly, when a woman nears the menopause, she tends to sweat an awful lot more than she is used to.
-Although it is not a condition worth getting medical advice, the added stress and hormonal change that this represents to a woman, sweating can severely affect her self-image.
+And lastly, when a woman nears the menopause, she tends to sweat an awful lot more than she is used to, and even have night sweats in some cases.
+Although it is not a condition worth getting medical advice, the added stress, and hormonal change that this represents a woman, sweating can severely affect her self-image.

 Even though these causes are positive to some degree, you know that they will go away once the underlying issue is gone.
 You can live with the hope to not have to sweat your whole life, as I do.